rbnpontes/REngine-Atomic/README.md

 - Windows, MacOS and Linux Support
 - Chromium WebView (It's unstable but can be usefull)
 - Node Based Scene Graph
-- Vulkan and D3D12 Support
+- Vulkan and D3D12 Support (Thanks to the Diligent Engine)
 - Editor (Will be reworked #21)

 ### Credits